laspleendeparis/how-to-fix-society/guides/how-to-fix-society.md

 ### Universal basic income (UBI)
 - Inspired by Andrew Yang

+### Establish cooperative businesses
+- Business or organization owned by and operated for the benefit of its members

+### Provide public utilities
+- Local provider of public infrastructure including water, gas, electricity, and other natural resources

 ### The nuclear route
 - scrap the current system and rebuild from the ground up